-Fillet of fish, shrimp, crabs (can be together with shell); Snails – by gnawing their shells, tetradons grind their “teeth”, which grow in them throughout their life.
+Fillet of fish, shrimp, frozen dried krills, crabs (can be together with shell); Snails – by gnawing their shells, tetradons grind their “teeth”, which grow in them throughout their life.

 Fahaka is capable of tearing apart even a large ampullary.

-Young fish are fed every other day and adult to be fed twice a week.
-Be careful when you put your hand to hungry Fahaka aquarium, as they can attack.
+Young fish are fed every other day and adults to be fed twice a week.

 Some owners note that hungry Fahaka, with their entire appearance and behavior, indicate a desire for refreshment: some begin to swell, others gnaw on equipment or plastic decorations.